77379 Real Estate Market Update | June 20, 2022

-We currently have 22 homes pending, with 5 homes sold in the last two weeks, averaging a sale price of $296 a square foot.
-Five homes sold over asking price, with one home selling 8% above the listing price.
-Compared to the two weeks prior: Homes sold are up from 3 homes sold to 5 home sold, and the average sales price is up: $1,258,000 ($648,667 previously).
-If we look at how fast the move in ready homes are going, the demand in this area has not surpassed the supply, making it still a great time to sell.
+We currently have 56 homes pending, with 33 homes sold in the last two weeks, averaging a sale price of $145 a square foot.
+Thirty-three homes sold over asking price, with one home selling 12% above the listing price.
+Compared to the two weeks prior: Number of homes sold is still the same.
+But If we look at how fast the move in ready homes are going, the demand in this area has not surpassed the supply, making it still a great time to sell.
 We cannot pinpoint another time in history where you were almost guaranteed to get more than your homes current market value.
-Buyers agents around Houston are seeing a slow in the real estate market, but it isn’t affecting the neighborhoods with such high demand, like 77380, so that is good news for anyone that waited until summer to sell.
+Buyers agents around Houston are seeing a slow in the real estate market, but it isn’t affecting the neighborhoods with such high demand, like 77379, so that is good news for anyone that waited until summer to sell.
 I know the interest rates rising has been one deterrent from some buyers purchasing right now, but that isn’t your ideal buyer anyways!
 And the educated buyer still knows, they need to buy ASAP.
 P.S.
-The median days on market is 6 days, with most homes selling during the first 4-5 days (aka a really good coming soon campaign like we do at Jo & Co. boosts that and your over asking price ratio!)
+The median days on market is 7 days, with most homes selling during the first 5-6 days (aka a really good coming soon campaign like we do at Jo & Co. boosts that and your over asking price ratio!)

 What is happening in the real estate market nationally?